Towards a Taxonomy of Software Log Smells

 {

 \DefineShortVerb{\|}

 }

 Log entries (and the log file) are produced by \emph{logging code}.
 An example of logging code generating the example log entry shown above is given in Listing~\ref{lst:logging_code_example}.
-Often, the code is tangled with the feature code and, hence, scattered across the whole project~\citep{Kiczales1997}.
+Often, the code is tangled with the feature code and, hence, scattered throughout the project~\citep{Kiczales1997}.
 The logs and logging code have a tight relationship as the logging code produces the logs.
-Therefore, some characteristics between the two are shared while others are individual, and the logging and feature code are liable to similar issues.
-For example, if the logging code has an incorrect log message, this is reflected also in the log entries produced by the corresponding statement.
+Therefore, some characteristics between the two are shared while others are individual, and the logging and feature code are susceptible to similar issues.
+For example, if the logging code has an incorrect log message, this is also reflected in the log entries produced by the corresponding statement.
 However, if the logging code statement is unreasonably long or difficult to understand, that is a problem only in the code.

-Logs can be inspected differently depending on whether the source code producing the logs can be accessed.
+Logs can be inspected differently depending on whether the source code that produces the logs can be accessed.
 A \textit{black-box setting} occurs when only the log files are accessible.
-Consequently, it is impossible to exactly know how and where the log entries were produced.
-In such a case, having ``good quality'' log files is crucial.
-On the other hand, in a \textit{white-box setting}, the source code is available in addition to the log files.
-In this case, it is possible to understand which part of the source code produced which log entry.
+Consequently, it is impossible to exactly know how and where the log entries were produced and, in such a case, having ``good quality'' log files is crucial.
+However, in a \textit{white-box setting}, the source code and log files are available and it is possible to understand which part of the source code produced which log entry.